DFRobot/DFRobot_BMP3XX/README.md

    * @fn setPWRMode
    * @brief Configure measurement mode and power mode
    * @param mode The measurement mode and power mode that need to set.
 The following modes add up to mode:
-   * @n       ePressDIS：Disable pressure measurement , ePressEN： Enable pressure measurement
+   * @n       ePressDIS: Disable pressure measurement , ePressEN: Enable pressure measurement
-   * @n       eTempDIS： Disable temperature measurement , eTempEN： Enable temperature measurement
+   * @n       eTempDIS: Disable temperature measurement , eTempEN: Enable temperature measurement
-   * @n       eSleepMode, eForcedMode, eNormalMode Three modes：
+   * @n       eSleepMode, eForcedMode, eNormalMode Three modes:
    * @n         Sleep mode: It will be in sleep mode by default after power-on reset.
 In this mode, no measurement is performed and power consumption is minimal.
    * @n                     All registers are accessible for reading the chip ID and compensation coefficient.
    * @n         Forced mode: In this mode, the sensor will take a single measurement according to the selected measurement and filtering options.
 After the measurement is